rayano24/CommandLineBanking/README.md

 # CommandLineBanking
-A console based program that simulates online banking minus any GUI (for now).
+A console based program that simulates online banking.

 Extension of an ATM program.
-As a result, the currently published code lacks any adequate user system.
-The main is not clean/compressed and there are no methods to simplify things. tldr; its a mess.
-Won't push a new version until its rewritten and cleaned up.

 To implement:
--Pseudo user account system with registration -Unrealistically but for fun; encrypt user submitted data with a simple cipher algorithm and store in a text file?
+-File I/O for user data
--Console --> GUI
+-Unrealistic encryption, ie; ciphers to store passwords in txt files -Clean up